What happens if you break a clause in a contract?

 You can use a Notice of Contract Termination to document and communicate this decision.
 Whatever the case, both parties can mutually agree to amend or terminate the contract.
 Just make sure you have the changes documented in writing.

-See also What is the most expensive country to live?
+See also What is the local purchasing power index?

 How can you get out of a contract without paying?